Qulxis/ML-Bike-Break/README.md

 The third (test_evaluation) looks at the "test_data.cvs" file which contains the recording from a live test of our embedded model on the Arduino.
 It looks at the ground truth labels, the model's predictions, and the filtered sensor data.

+# Results
+To see the examples of our model's performance and outputs, see the images in the "Images" folder which contains both the performace over the entire test run as well as a close of of a few notable cases.
+The first cluster of false positives are mostly due to mislabeling as this corresponds to our rider remounting and reorienting the bike after braking.
+Data was somewhat smaller than ideal (under 20k samples) as data was collected by hand but overal this serves as a proof of concept and explore the necessary considerations to take into account when scaling to a production level device.